rchrd-blkly/PyColors/README.md

  ```
  from pycolors import *
  print(text.bold+"This text is bold"+end)
+ print(highlight.blue+"This text is highlighted with the color blue"+end)
  ```
  You have to have the `end` command at the teh end so that your whole terminal does not get modification you made.